Anyone can sing is the short answer to the question of how to sing a song!

 Have you ever passed an exam without studying?
-If your answer is yes, then congratulations my friend, you are a lucky chad.
+If your answer is yes, then congratulations my friend, you are a lucky Chad.
 But what if your luck stood you up?
 It is not possible to become a master vocalist by doing breathing and vocal exercises just once.
-These exercises and methods should be practised on a regular basis to make sure that your vocal chords are warmed up and stay strong before you begin to sing a song.
+These exercises and methods should be practised on a regular basis to make sure that your vocal cords are warmed up and stay strong before you begin to sing a song.

-This does not mean that you have to practice for back breaking hours all at once.
+This does not mean that you have to practice for back-breaking hours all at once.
 A tired voice is not mesmerising.
 If possible then set aside a specific time every day for practice.
-It is best to practice for multiple short duration sessions rather than a single long session.
+It is best to practice for multiple short-duration sessions rather than a single long session.
 For instance, practice from 8-8:15, 10-10:05, and 12-12:05 every day.

 You have to be persistent and disciplined to acquire the art of singing.

 Sing Along to Songs